freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 11/15/2025 ProveX sacrifice is another scam to clean out the Pulsechain & Hexicans!
+RH just wants our money!

 + 08/29/2025 After what I just learned, the game has changed.
 If you don't hold $PLSX right now, you're NGMI.

 + 05/22/2025 ALL narratives and influencers about Pulsechain were incorrect.